TodoLodo/COMP1000-Hallelujah/docs/EXPLANATION.md

 - Facilitates easier navigation and understanding for contributors.
 - Aligns with widely accepted standards, making it easier for others to contribute or review your work.

-Here's how you can structure the **Approach and Logic** section for these objectives in your `EXPLANATION.md`:

 ---

 ## Approach and Logic